envirocoder/cbcdoc/quickstart.rst

 Introduction
 ===========

 You can create programs by dragging and dropping blocks on the CodeBug website, or writing text based Python.
-Once you've completed your program, you need to transfer it onto your CodeBug.
+Once you've completed your program, you need to transfer it onto your CodeBug Connect.
 Do this in one of three ways:

-* Use CodeBug Connect as a USB disk drive and transfer files using through your computer's file manager.
+* Use CodeBug Connect as a USB disk drive and transfer files using your computer's file manager.

 * Connect directly to CodeBug Connect from your web browser and edit files directly or transfer files via drag and drop into your browser.